sid-viscous/musk-crypto-notifier/README.md

 The current keyword list is pretty much just my best guess for words which may influence the market.
 I very much welcome ideas for new keywords to include.

 There is also a risk of false positive results, this is why the separate keyword list `possible_keywords` is used.

+Currently, this service is running on a local physical server.
+If the power/internet goes out while a crypto tweet comes in the system will miss it.
+If this service is popular enough I might move it to a cloud server.

 ## Disclaimer